 In recent years, some people questioned the value of mammograms, a noninvasive screening that has saved hundreds of thousands of lives.
 While mammograms aren’t always perfect, their importance can’t be understated: Your mammogram might save your life.

-If you need some convincing that your mammogram is worth 30 minutes of your time and a few moments of discomfort, here are five tips from Emily Albright, MD, a breast surgeon at MU Health Care's Ellis Fischel Cancer Center.
+If you need some convincing that your mammogram is worth 30 minutes of your time and a few moments of discomfort, here are five tips from Emily Albright, MD, a former breast surgeon at MU Health Care's Ellis Fischel Cancer Center.

 Mammograms lower the risk of breast cancer deaths